Informasjonsforvaltning/report-bffe/README.md

 For other mock data issues see [mock_data.md in readme resources](readme_resources/mock_data.md)

-### ConnectionError etc when updating data
+### ConnectionError etc. when updating data
-1. Check if elasticsearch is running and avaiable `GET http://localhost:9200/`
+1. Check if elasticsearch is running and available `GET http://localhost:9200/`
 2. If no response restart containers

 ### ElasticSearch: no indexed data